WXVT-LD: History

+In December 1974, plans were announced for a new television station to broadcast on channel 15, following a channel allocation by the Federal Communications Commission (FCC).
+The proposed station would operate with a signal strength of 100,000 watts and be broadcast from a 1,500 ft tower, which would have been the tallest broadcast tower in the area at the time.
+It was intended to serve the Greenville area.
+Although the specific timeline for launching the station was not disclosed, preliminary plans aimed for it to begin broadcasting and serving the Delta area by 1976, with studios located in Greenville and the transmitter positioned northeast of the city.
+On October 1, 1976, an application was submitted to operate a new television station on channel 15 in Greenville.
+The studios were to be located on US 82 East in Greenville, while the transmitter would be positioned 1.9 mi southeast of O'Reilly, Mississippi.
+The height of the transmitter was reduced due to a dispute with the town of Cleveland with concerns about potential hazards for planes approaching the Bolivar County Airport.
+In January 1980, the station was announced to become the new CBS affiliate for the Delta area, with a tentative launch date set for September 1980.

 Its first broadcast was on November 7, 1980, on channel 15 under the call sign WXVT.
 It was a CBS affiliate for its entire existence.
 Before this, WJTV in Jackson had served as the default affiliate.
 The station was originally owned by Big River Broadcasting.
 Future sister station WABG was actually the Delta's original CBS affiliate when it launched back in October 1959 until dropping CBS to become a full-time ABC affiliate in November 1966.
 Big River Broadcasting sold the station to Lamco Communications in 1984.
-Lamco then sold WXVT to a local ownership group in 1991.
+Lamco then sold WXVT to Greenville Television, Inc. in 1991.
 Saga Communications purchased WXVT in 1999.
 David Cavileer became the VP/General Manager and remodeled the station and news set.

-The current WXVT-LD began as W17DI-D on February 25, 2010.
-On December 12, 2011, it was changed to WFXW-LD.
+On August 25, 2009, Commonwealth Broadcasting Group, owner of WABG-TV, filed an application for an LPTV station on RF channel 17 licensed to Cleveland, which was granted on February 25, 2010; on that date, the current WXVT-LD began as W17DI-D. On December 12, 2011, it was changed to WFXW-LD.

-On May 4, 2012, an application was filed with the Federal Communications Commission (FCC) to transfer ownership of WXVT from Saga Communications to H3 Communications.
-H3 Communications is owned by the adult children of Charles Harker, president of Commonwealth Broadcasting Group, which owns WABG and WNBD.
+On May 4, 2012, an application was filed with the FCC to transfer ownership of WXVT from Saga Communications to H3 Communications.
+H3 Communications was owned by the adult children of Charles Harker, president of Commonwealth Broadcasting Group, which owned WABG and WNBD.
 On January 28, 2013, the FCC granted the sale of WXVT, and it was completed two days later.
 Commonwealth then took over WXVT's operations, effectively bringing all of the Delta's Big Three network stations under the control of one company.